 Environment

-You are no doubt interested in some of Central America’s natural beauty, so consider the environment when packing.
-Think about minimizing packaging and disposables as much as possible – these guides will assist: 8 Essential Eco-Friendly Travel Products and 5 Steps to More Sustainable Travel.
+You are no doubt interested in some of Central America’s natural beauty, from volcanoes and jungles to waterfalls and tropical beaches—there’s so much to enjoy.
+It only makes sense to do you’re part in minimising your environmental impact.
+Take as little packaging and disposables as possible – these guides will assist: 8 Essential Eco-Friendly Travel Products and 5 Steps to More Sustainable Travel.

 Health